EMDR Therapy for Attachment & Relationship Issues

 Approach

-EMDR, trauma-informed & person-centered
+Relational EMDR, trauma-informed & attachment-focused

 Read more